dilshankarunarathne/spring-boot-notes/README.md

 ![assets/3-mvc](\assets\3-mvc.png "MVC")

 With a defined web URL, a web request will come to our application.
-And the MVC framework, in our case Spring
+And the MVC framework of whatever the technology we're using, in our case Spring